simplesoft-pt/Gs1Parser/README.md

 Assert.Equal("260630", gs1[Gs1ApplicationIdentifierType.UseBy].DataContent); // gs1["17"].DataContent
 ```

-The library also provides both a default options and parser that can be used instead of initializing your own instances (the parser implementation is thread safe, your can use it as a singleton across your application):
+The library also provides both a default options and parser that can be used instead of initializing your own instances (the parser implementation is thread safe,
+you can use it as a singleton across your application):

 ```cs
 Gs1ParserOptions.Default.Separator = ';';